This post may contain affiliate links, read my disclosure policy for details.

 As a child I wasn’t fond of many Lebanese dishes.
 As I grew older, I loved every single one of them.
 But kafta was also so special from the beginning.
 There wasn’t anything about it that good.
 It was so flavorful and can be eaten with both rice and bread.

-• It’s hearty.
-This beef and potato stew is so rich and hearty, you don’t need to spend a lot of time making side dishes when serving this kafta stew.
-A bowl of this with an optional side of vermicelli rice will leave you so full!
+• It’s filling.
+This beef and potato stew is so filling, and you don’t need to spend a lot of time making side dishes when serving this kafta stew.
+A bowl of this with a side of vermicelli rice will leave you so full!

 • Made with healthy ingredients.
-This kafta is made with healthy wholesome ingredients!
-These ingredients can also be found at all grocery stores and you might already have them in your kitchen.
+This kafta is made with everyday ingredients you find in your kitchen.

 • Potatoes — use Russet or Yukon potatoes